South Coogee

 South Coogee has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Two projects identified by AreaSearch are expected to impact the area significantly: Woomera Reserve Upgrade - Little Bay and Google Pacific Connect - Tabua and Honomoana Cable Landing Infrastructure.
-Another notable project is the South Coogee to Lurline Bay Coastal Walk Connection, while the Sydney Children's Hospital Stage 1 & Minderoo Children's Comprehensive Cancer Centre are also underway.
+Area infrastructure changes significantly impact performance.
+Two projects identified by AreaSearch may affect the area: Woomera Reserve Upgrade - Little Bay, Sydney Metro Eastern Suburbs Extension, Google Pacific Connect - Tabua and Honomoana Cable Landing Infrastructure, South Coogee to Lurline Bay Coastal Walk Connection.
+Key details follow.

 Professional plan users can use the search below to filter and access additional projects.